-When Jake Quast ‘19, Brandon Brame ’19, and Nick Rivera ’19 arrived as freshmen, they knew little about each other apart from sharing an interest in business and a talent for golf.
+When Jake Quast ‘19, Brandon Brame ’19, and Nick Rivera ’19 arrived as freshmen, they knew little about each other apart from sharing an interest in business and a talent for golf that earned them All Pacific West Conference honors this week.

 Fortunately, their coach, Gary Nelson, also happened to be their mentor and he, along with supportive faculty and staff, helped guide them in life from tee to green.
 Now, upon graduation, Jake will begin a full-time job with alliantgroup, a national tax consult services firm in Houston, Brandon will head to the Marin County Sheriff’s Office, and Nick, who was leading the Pacific West Conference Golf Tournament entering the final round on April 24, will rely on his business degree and multiple internships to fall back on if his dream to play professional golf doesn’t pan out.